Lina Makoul

-Biography
+Leena Courtney Makhoul (لينا مخول; born July 11, 1993), usually known as Lina Makoul, is a Palestinian-American singer-songwriter and music producer.
+In 2013, she won The Voice Israel.

+Early life

-Makoul was born in Ohio to Arab-Christian parents and raised in the city of Acre.
+Makoul was born in Ohio, United States, to Arab-Christian parents and raised in Acre, Israel.
 Since the age of four she has loved dancing, playing the piano and singing.
-She is fluent five languages.
-She has described herself as an "American-Palestinian".
+She is fluent in five languages.

-She started studying biology at the Technion – Israel Institute of Technology, which she dropped in order to pursue her singing career.
+She started studying biology at the Technion – Israel Institute of Technology in Haifa.
+She dropped out in order to pursue her singing career.

 Career

-2012-2013: The Voice Israel

-In 2012, Makoul auditioned for the second season of The Voice Israel and in 2013 she became the first Arab to win on the show.
-Throughout the show she was also voted "best singer" by viewers.
-In an audition for the second season of the reality singing competition The Voice Israel in late 2012, On 23 March 2013, Makoul won the final at the Nokia Arena in Tel Aviv with 62% of the vote, having performed "What A Feeling", theme song of the movie Flashdance.
+In 2012, Makoul auditioned for the second season of The Voice Israel.
+On 23 March 2013, Makoul won the final at the Nokia Arena in Tel Aviv with 62% of the vote, having performed "What a Feeling", theme song of the movie Flashdance.
 Along with her mentor Shabat, she performed a song written and composed by him with his daughter singer Manor Shabat.
 She also sang Hallelujah by Leonard Cohen.
+She was the first Arab-Israeli to win the show.
+Throughout the show she was also voted "best singer" by viewers.
 She was approached by Israeli-born international manager Irit TenHengel, who signed her to her label, Yodan Productions.

-2016: Opening for Queen + Adam Lambert

 In September 2016, Makoul was selected as the opening act for the band Queen + Adam Lambert in Tel Aviv.

-In late 2016, her cover of Alicia Keys' "Holy War" caught Keys' attention who proceeded to share the song on her official social media channels.

-2017: Touring with Little Mix

 In September 2017, she announced she would be supporting British girl group Little Mix on the UK and Ireland leg of The Glory Days Tour for all 37 arena dates from October until November 2017.

 She performed an Arabic version of Silent Night for the documentary film Silent Night: A Song for the World (2020).

+Makoul joined the Saint Levant Deira tour in the fall of 2024, opening for the majority of the concerts on the tour in North America and Europe.